HackYourFuture/Node.js/week3/homework/README.md

-> Please help us improve and share your feedback!
-If you find better tutorials or links, please share them by opening a Pull Request.

 # HackYourFuture Node.js - Homework week 3

-### Assignment for this weak:
+### Assignment

-- Read through the code, make sure you understand the flow of the program
+- Read through the code from the lecture, make sure you understand the flow of the program
 - Add three more actions
     - `clear` (`DELETE /todos`) which will clear the list of todos
     - `markAsDone` (`POST /todos/:id/done`) which will set the `done` flag of a single todo to `true`